RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

   Changes to the `openshift.bundle.yaml` file can cause unexpected results.
     {{< /warning >}}

-1. Verify that your redis-enterprise-operator deployment is running, run:
+1. Verify that your `redis-enterprise-operator` deployment is running.

     ```bash
     oc get deployment
     ```

-    A typical response will look like this:
+    A typical response looks like this:

     ```bash
     NAME                        READY   UP-TO-DATE   AVAILABLE   AGE
     redis-enterprise-operator   1/1     1            1           0m36s
     ```

-## Create your Redis Enterprise cluster (REC) custom resource
+## Create a Redis Enterprise cluster custom resource

 1. Apply the file `scc.yaml` file.

-     The scc ([Security Context Constraint](https://docs.openshift.com/container-platform/4.8/authentication/managing-security-context-constraints.html)) yaml defines security context constraints for the cluster for our project.
-We strongly recommend that you **not** change anything in this yaml file.
+   This file defines security context constraints for the cluster in our project.
+Do **not** alter this file.
+For more information about Security Context Constraints (SCCs), see [Managing Security Context Constraints](https://docs.openshift.com/container-platform/4.8/authentication/managing-security-context-constraints.html) (Red Hat).

     ```bash
     oc apply -f openshift/scc.yaml